Dental Implants — Gorham, ME

 If you find yourself with one or several missing teeth, consider getting dental implants.
 The reason for the missing teeth makes no difference in this situation.
 Whether the tooth or teeth have been lost because of decay, injury, or gum disease does not change the effectiveness of dental implants.
 We have patients that have dealt with each of these conditions but now have their natural teeth restored, giving them the confidence to smile, laugh, and eat in public.

-Missing a Single Tooth
+Missing One Tooth

-Missing Multiple Missing Teeth
+Missing Multiple Teeth

-Crowns are also a viable option when restoring several teeth throughout the mouth, but cases where one or more teeth that used to appear in a row have been lost are better suited to implant-retained dental bridges.
+Crowns are also a viable option when restoring several teeth throughout the mouth, but cases where one or more teeth that used to appear in a row have been lost are better suited to implant bridges.
 Like the name implies, this modern style of prosthetic “bridges” gaps by anchoring into place over two dental implants – one on either side.
 The final result is very sturdy and functional while still providing excellent aesthetic quality.

-Missing All of Your Teeth
+Missing All Teeth

-Implant-retained dentures are available for restoring several teeth at once or even an entire arch.
+Implant dentures are available for restoring several teeth at once or even an entire arch.
 Instead of having to place one implant for every lost tooth, we can instead anchor these prosthetics over a small number of strategically angled implants – this makes the reconstructive process much more cost-effective.
 Depending on a patient’s personal needs, their new “teeth” can be permanently fixed in place or left removable like a traditional denture.

 Understanding the Cost of Dental Implants